Karthik150502-2/resizify-images/README.md

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/6a071c80-7192-4870-817d-86ad2e5b914c" />

 -	A partner's app connection.
-You need a partner’s app which will reflect the changes you make in this new environment, you can follow the next steps to connect to partner's app in shopify.
+You need a partner’s app to reflect changes made in this new environment.
+Follow the next steps to connect it with Shopify.